bbazwalt/social-media-mern/README.md

 • Wrote REST APIs for CRUD Operations like add, view, update & delete user, post details.
 Used JWT for Authentication

-• Used Multer for image storage, responsive web design using MUI with light & dark mode
+• Used Multer for image storage.
+Implemented responsive web design with light & dark mode

 ## Login Page: